zuozhenggh/learning-library/data-management-library/oracle-machine-learning/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## **STEP 1:** Export the machine learning model

-1. If you are not logged into Database Actions as ML\_USER user, log in to your cloud account, click the hamburger menu, select **Autonomous Data Warehouse** and navigate to your instance.
+1. If you are not logged into Database Actions as ML\_USER user, log in to your cloud account, click the hamburger menu, select **Autonomous Data Warehouse**, choose your compartment and navigate to your instance.

     ![](./images/choose-adw.png  " ")